Dhirajpatel/beehively-icons/README.md

 ## Credits

-The icon designs are originally by flaticon.
+The icon designs originate from flaticon.

 ## License